Why Cortisol Is Blocking Your Weight Loss and 5 Ways to Fix it Naturally

 Midday Walk outside after lunch Improves digestion, lowers stress hormones

-Evening One hour walk First 20 minutes reduce blood sugars, next 40 minutes lose fat
+Evening One hour walk 20 minutes reduce blood sugars, then fat.

 FAQs About Cortisol and Weight Loss